The Egyptian: First translations

 The Swedish translation by Ole Torvalds was published in late 1946, abridged with Waltari's approval.
 Torvalds was careful not to omit anything essential while streamlining the pacing.
 Waltari praised the result.
-In 1948 a complete French version came out, as well as the Danish and Norwegian versions.
+In 1948 a complete French version came out, as well as Danish and Norwegian versions.
 The novel sold one million copies in Europe within the first five years after its publication.

 The Egyptian saw an English release in August 1949.
 Putnam had asked a Swedish woman of culture (coincidentally the wife of an editor who'd previously rejected the novel) for input, and she had urged them to publish it.
 It was translated by Naomi Walford, not directly from Finnish but rather Swedish, and abridged even further at the behest of the aforementioned Swede, the same also hired to abridge it.
 About a third of the text was lost: aside from the excision of repetitions, the philosophical content suffered and key facts were omitted.